 - If there is not enough oil to cook the masala add a few teaspoons of oil.

 - Then add the chopped onions, curry leaves and cayenne pepper if using.
-Saute until the onion are soft.
+Saute until the onions are soft.

 - Turn the heat to low, add in all the spice powders and mix well.